NourDT/air-fullstack-test/readme.md

 > Where should I send back the result when I'm done?

-Fork this repo and send us a pull request when you think you are done. **Deadline is next Tuesday, 8th of June.**
+Fork this repo and send us a pull request when you think you are done. **Please make sure you adhere to the deadline mentioned in email/message sent to you along with this link**

 > What if I have a question?